homeymusic/mami.codi.R/README.md

 Lets calculate the overall cycle of the whole wave with harmonics twice, using a traditional signal processing technique.
-We will find the frequency and wavelength ratios as rational fractions using the Stern-Brocot tree with standard_deviations at the Heisenberg limit and then compute the least common denominator (LCD) for each.
+We will find the frequency and wavelength ratios as rational fractions using the Stern-Brocot tree with uncertaintys at the Heisenberg limit and then compute the least common denominator (LCD) for each.
 Using the LCD we will find the overall cycle.